MediaCityUK: ITV

 The Orange building houses the University of Salford campus and ITV Granada.

-ITV Granada was interested in relocating but negotiations with the developers, Peel Media, were abandoned in 2009 amid a financial dispute.
+ITV's Granada region was interested in relocating but negotiations with the developers, Peel Media, were abandoned in 2009 amid a financial dispute.
 After a change of management at ITV Granada, talks resumed in January 2010 and in December the decision to move to MediaCityUK was announced.
 A production facility was constructed on Trafford Wharf to house the Coronation Street sets that transferred from Granada Studios in 2013.
 In March 2013, Granada Reports was broadcast from MediaCityUK signifying the completion of the initial phase of its migration from the Granada Studios in Quay Street.
 The MediaCityUK site is home to approximately 750 ITV employees at ITV Granada and ITV Studios.

 NEP Connect / SIS LIVE

 Satellite Information Services (SIS), later known as SIS LIVE, has occupied an office at The Pie Factory since 2006 and in 2010 formed a joint venture with Peel to manage the studios.
 In 2011 SIS announced it would move its headquarters from London and awarded a £3 million contract to S3 Satcom and SATCOM Technologies for the provision of a nine earth station broadcast teleport on Trafford Wharf.
 SIS announced the launch of its teleport in July 2012 and opened offices in the Blue Tower a month later.

 In October 2018, SIS LIVE was taken over by NEP Group, who rebranded the firm to 'NEP Connect' and have continued to operate their facilities at MediaCityUK.